China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 Here’s a concrete example.
 A team built an e-commerce customer support agent using Qwen, ChatGLM, and Kimi:

-- Qwen handles intent classification,
+- Qwen handles intent recognition,

 - ChatGLM generates responses,